Petition Asking United Airlines CEO Oscar Munoz To Resign Over David Dao Incident Gets 53,000 Signatures

 — United (@united) April 11, 2017

-One woman who signed the Change.org petition referenced the David Dao incident from Sunday, but also called United out for a bad experience she claims she had while the airline was on strike.
+One woman who signed the Change.org petition referenced the David Dao incident from Sunday, but she also called United out for a bad experience she claims she had while the airline was on strike.
 She also referenced the 2008 incident involving musician Dave Carroll, where the allegedly cavalier way in which United baggage employees handle guitars resulted in his guitar getting broken, with the airline refusing to pay for the damages.

 “Your brutality toward this doctor is unconscionable.
 Stop overbooking and treating passengers worse than cattle.
 I already boycott United because of 1) waiting 2 hrs in line at DC only to have you go on strike when I reached the counter and was left stranded with zero help, and 2) the United Breaks Guitars incident where you destroyed a local musician’s valued instrument and did nothing.”